hrissan/dtls/README.md

 This might be helpful if we ever need TLS with exotic cipher suites (ShangMi, GOST, etc.).

+Actually, golang 24 built-in TLS 1.3 does not support external PSK, which we also need.

+# Implemented

+## Protocol features

+* 3 mandatory ciphers (TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256).

+* 1 of 2 mandatory key share groups (X25519).
+SECP256R1 is coming soon (TODO).

+* PSK-based auth (with ECDHE) on both server and client.

+## API features

+* Event-based API for very efficient servers and clients.

+* Golang-style standard API for not so efficient clients (for servers coming soon).

+* Early data support on both server and client (with API to decide which data can be sent early).

 # TODO list (not in particular order)

-* event-based API for very efficient servers and clients

-* golang-style standard API for normal servers and clients
+* Better separate state machine from UDP

+* Separate connection multiplexing into separate component, so that golang-style client API connections can work without common transport object.

+* Certificate-based (mutual) auth (at least, partially - no callback for cert verification)

 * Support retransmissions, actually start/stop retransmission timers based on connection state

-* PSK handshake, client side.

 * (Not planned, we want forward secrecy) PSK-only key exchange mode.